arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/JSA_put_api_simple_first_example.md

 If more than one document in the collection matches the specified example, only one of these documents will be returned, and it is undefined which of the matching documents is returned.

+@HINT
+{% hint 'warning' %}
+Till ArangoDB versions 3.2.13 and 3.3.7 this API is quite expensive.
+A more lightweight alternative is to use the [HTTP Cursor API](../AqlQueryCursor/README.md).
+Starting from versions 3.2.14 and 3.3.8 this performance impact is not an issue anymore, as the internal implementation of the API has changed.
+{% endhint %}

 @RESTRETURNCODES